 Physician-assisted suicide is the act of intentionally killing oneself with the aid of someone who has the knowledge to do so.
 In the most basic sense, the only person fully qualified to participate in the process is a physician.
 PAS is subject to criminalization by the state only.
 According to federal law, legalizing PAS is a matter of states’ rights.

-In states where PAS is allowed, a patient who qualifies must be terminally ill, can take the assisted drug themselves and is mentally capacitated to understand what they’re doing.
+In states where PAS is allowed, a patient who qualifies must be terminally ill, can take the assisted drug themselves, and is mentally capacitated to understand what they’re doing.
 Actions to legalize PAS are increasing despite its ethical prohibitions, according to the American College of Physicians (ACP).
-PAS is currently legal in nine states and the District of Columbia.
-In Montana and California, the assistance is an option given to patients via court decision.
+PAS is currently legal in seven states and the District of Columbia.
+In Montana and California, assistance is an option given to patients via court decisions.

 States that oppose the practice raise the following concerns: